aevri/barrie-bear/barrie_bear.md

 high and looking pleased with the afternoon's activities.

-CHAPTER II - The Tea Party
+Chapter II - The Tea Party
 --------------------------

 Mr. & Mrs. Rabbit lived in a charming little house, situated on